 So, how do we keep our codebase clean and side effect-free?
 By embracing functional programming principles:

-Next - Functional Programming Pillars
+as your first option(and only if possible) Next - Functional Programming Pillars